wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+= 2.2.2 =
+* 17 mar 2013
+* Add support for open graph
+* Replace meta attr name with property which is mroe compliant with W3C

 = 2.2.1 =
 * 13 fev 2013
 * Add some user role verification for Twitter option in author's profile.
 Only author and admin should see the field for Twitter Cards in their profile.